Multiway Multislice PHATE: Visualizing Hidden Dynamics of RNNs through Training

-The combined kernel matrix of these two matrices contains one row and column for each unit at each time-step in each epoch, such that the intrastep affinities form a block diagonal matrix and the interstep affinities form off-diagonal blocks composed of diagonal matrices (Fig. \ref{fig:slice_graphs}, \ref{fig:big_kernel}).
+The combined kernel matrix of these two matrices contains one row and column for each unit at each time-step in each epoch, such that the intra-step affinities form a block diagonal matrix and the inter-step affinities form off-diagonal blocks composed of diagonal matrices (Fig.~\ref{fig:big_kernel}).